-Alpha Phi S.à r.l.: Alpha Phi S.à r.l. ("Alpha Phi") is a company owned by the Filippou family.
-It provides consulting services to the FAGE Group.
-Services provided to us by Alpha Phi for the years ended December 31, 2019 and 2018, amounted to \$3.6 million, respectively.
+Kappa Alpha Phi S.à r.l.: Kappa Alpha Phi S.à r.l. ("Kappa Alpha Phi") is a company owned by the Filippou family.
+It purchases administrative services and subleases office space from, the Group.
+Services purchased and rents provided by the Group to Kappa Alpha Phi for the years ended December 31, 2020 and 2019, amounted to \$0.0 million and \$0.0 million, respectively.